Deuteronomy 22

 8When thou buildest a new house, then thou shalt make a battlement for thy roof, that thou bring not blood upon thine house, if any man fall from thence.

-One verse turns the whole theme of the chapter toward the safety of human life: When thou buildest a new house, then thou shalt make a battlement for thy roof, that thou bring not blood upon thine house, if any man fall from thence (v.
+One verse turns the whole theme of the chapter toward the safety of human life.
+The flat roof of an Israelite house was a living space - people slept, worked, and gathered up there - and a roof without a railing was a hidden danger waiting to take a life.
+So the law commands a battlement, a low parapet around the edge, before anyone moves in (v.
 8).
-The flat roof of an Israelite house was a living space - people slept, worked, and gathered there - and a roof without a railing was a hidden danger waiting to take a life.
-So the law commands a parapet, a low wall around the edge, before anyone moves in.
-What is remarkable is the reasoning the verse gives.
-The builder who leaves the roof unguarded does not merely have bad luck if someone falls; he brings blood upon his house.
-The death is laid at his door, because he knew the danger and did nothing to prevent it.
-This is neighbour-love built into architecture.
-It says that the life and safety of others - the family member, the guest, the worker, the visitor who will one day stand on that roof - are a responsibility laid on us before they ever arrive.
-Love does not only refrain from pushing a person off the edge; it builds the railing that keeps them from falling.3
+What is remarkable is the reasoning.
+The builder who leaves the roof open does not merely have bad luck if someone falls; he brings blood upon his house.
+The death is laid at his door, because he knew the danger and did nothing.

 9Thou shalt not sow thy vineyard with divers seeds: lest the fruit of thy seed which thou hast sown, and the fruit of thy vineyard, be defiled.
 10Thou shalt not plow with an ox and an ass together.
 11Thou shalt not wear a garment of divers sorts, as of woollen and linen together.
 12Thou shalt make thee fringes upon the four quarters of thy vesture, wherewith thou coverest thyself.